My cat has a lengthy history of bringing me "gifts."

 camomon grabs still images from the webcam at ≈10Hz.

-uses the luminance of the
+the luminance of the YUYV output.

-within specified polygonal regions of its field of view in the correlation
+specified polygonal regions of its field of view in the correlation

 computations.